Frequently Asked Questions

 Can I order prints from external services through Kiln?

 Yes.
-Kiln routes orders to third-party fulfillment providers — currently Craftcloud, which works out of the box with no API key required.
+Kiln routes orders to third-party fulfillment providers — currently Craftcloud — through the hosted fulfillment path or direct mode with your own provider credentials.
 Your AI agent can compare quotes from 150+ third-party print services across FDM, SLA, SLS, MJF, and metal, select materials, and place orders through the same interface used for local printing.
 Kiln does not operate its own manufacturing network — it orchestrates the workflow while the third-party provider remains merchant of record.

 Does Kiln support model marketplaces?

 Yes.
-Kiln searches third-party model marketplaces — Thingiverse, MyMiniFactory, and Cults3D — so your AI agent can discover existing models, download files, and send them to your printer in one workflow.
-Kiln does not operate its own marketplace; it provides search and download adapters for these external platforms.
+Kiln searches third-party model marketplaces — MyMiniFactory (search + download, works out of the box), Cults3D (search only, requires your own API key), and Thingiverse (deprecated).
+Your AI agent can discover existing models, download from supported sources, and send them to your printer in one workflow.

 Can I automate recurring prints or batch jobs?